markstringer-dti/markstringer-dti.github.io/dti.md

 This again reminds me of some of the ideas that Keith Johnstone talks about in his book "Impro."

 The story that Johnstone tells is that he'd been trying to get the students that he was working with at the royal court to have natural sounding conversations on stage.
 He'd tried all kinds of things and hadn't managed to get anything to work.
 Finally, after another day of struggling, he went home and turned on the TV.
-There was a programme the biologist and writer Desmon Morris.
+There was a programme by the biologist and writer Desmon Morris.
 He was talking about a community of chimps.
 He explained that pretty much everything that chimps do - who they sit with, who they eat with, who they have sex with, can be explained as a status transaction.
 When one chimp grooms another, the chimp that is doing the grooming is affirming that they are lower in status than the chimp that gets groomed.

 The point that Morris made in the TV programme was that most of these status-based exchanges aren't huge.
 There are no fights involved, there is no chest beating.
 The exchanges are tiny, fractional indications of who is higher and lower status.
 Who sits highest on the tree.
 Who is groomed first when two near equals agree to groom each other.